nightcycle/synthetic/README.md

 	local Synthetic = require*(Insert_Path_To_Module_Here)*
 	local newElement = Synthetic.New*(Insert_Element_Name_Here)(Insert_Configuration_Table_Here)*

-Unlike most UI libraries, Synthetic also needs to be required by the server - this is mostly because of the text filtering & attributer server dependencies.
+Unlike most UI libraries, Synthetic also needs to be required by the server - this is because of the text filtering server dependencies.
 	<!* server *>
 	local Synthetic = require*(Insert_Path_To_Module_Here)*

-Every attribute is connected to some internal state, with the exception of any with an _ in the front, those are used mostly for internal calculations and passages of state between objects.
-Eventually I'll probably replace them with a bindable function, but for now they stay.
+## Attributes & BindableEvents/Functions
+Attributes are meant to serve as custom public-facing properties, allowing you easy configuration at later points using other scripts.
+Various modules also include bindable instances which allow for the tracking of events and calling of relevant functions.
+The dream is that you'll be able to use this similar to any native Roblox instance.

+## It's a Fusion Wrapper
+The final Synthetic library is bundled on-top of Fusion, this means that any call you could make to Fusion can be made to Synthetic in the same manner.

 ## Long Term Goals
+### Basic Stewardship
+- Improve documentation
-- Improve component visuals
+- Improve component appearance, performance, & stability
-- Create a comprehensive port of the Material Components listed here: https://material.io/components
+- Clean up the code to be a bit more readable, documented, and less hacky whenever possible
+- Add more imperative functionality for existing elements.
+### New Features
+- Allow for the native calling of official [material icons](https://fonts.google.com/icons) by name, as well as allowing for specifying filled / outlined variants.
+- Allow for users to publish and easily subscribe / import other user's published components.

 ## Enjoy!
 If you felt this library helped you out, any contributions to [my patreon](https://www.patreon.com/nightcycle) are appreciated!
 Thanks!